nathanleclaire/blog/source/_posts/2013-10-27-5-cool-unix-hacks-for-fun-and-productivity.markdown

 In my workflow I am always looking for ways to be more productive, and to have more fun while developing.
 There's nothing quite like the feeling of flying through a sequence of commands in `bash` that you know would take your peers twice as long to execute.
 Have you ever :

 * Raged silently at a coworker for spamming the left arrow key to get to the beginning of their terminal prompt when they could have just pressed CTRL + A ?
-* Watched someone with frustration as they enter the same command over and over when they could have just prefaced it with `!` ?
+* Watched someone as they enter the same command over and over when they could have just prefaced it with `!` ?
-* Rolled your eyes as your buddy expounds at length on the virtues of IDEs when you know that you could "roflstomp" them using `vim` ?
+* Rolled your eyes as your buddy expounds at length on the virtues of IDEs when you know that you could "roflstomp" him or her using `vim` ?

 If so, then these tips might be for you.